Reduced instruction set computer: Berkeley RISC and Stanford MIPS

 The Berkeley work also turned up a number of additional points.
-Among these was the fact that programs spent a significant amount of time performing subroutine calls and returns, and it seemed there was the potential to improve overall performance by speeding these calls.
-This led the Berkeley design to select a method known as register windows which can significantly improve subroutine performance although at the cost of some complexity.
+Among these was the fact that programs spent a significant amount of time performing subroutine calls and returns, and it seemed there was the potential to improve overall performance by speeding up these calls.
+This led the Berkeley design to select a method known as register windows, which can significantly improve subroutine performance, although at the cost of some complexity.
 They also noticed that the majority of mathematical instructions were simple assignments; only 1/3 of them actually performed an operation like addition or subtraction.
 But when those operations did occur, they tended to be slow.
 This led to far more emphasis on the underlying arithmetic data unit, as opposed to previous designs where the majority of the chip was dedicated to control and microcode.

 The resulting Berkeley RISC was based on gaining performance through the use of pipelining and aggressive use of register windowing.
 In a traditional CPU, one has a small number of registers, and a program can use any register at any time.
 In a CPU with register windows, there are a huge number of registers, e.g., 128, but programs can only use a small number of them, e.g., eight, at any one time.
 A program that limits itself to eight registers per procedure can make very fast procedure calls: The call simply moves the window "down" by eight, to the set of eight registers used by that procedure, and the return moves the window back.
 The Berkeley RISC project delivered the RISC-I processor in 1982.
 Consisting of only 44,420 transistors (compared with averages of about 100,000 in newer CISC designs of the era), RISC-I had only 32 instructions, and yet completely outperformed any other single-chip design, with estimated performance being higher than the VAX.
 They followed this up with the 40,760-transistor, 39-instruction RISC-II in 1983, which ran over three times as fast as RISC-I.

 As the RISC project began to become known in Silicon Valley, a similar project began at Stanford University in 1981.
 This MIPS project grew out of a graduate course by John L. Hennessy, produced a functioning system in 1983, and could run simple programs by 1984.
 The MIPS approach emphasized an aggressive clock cycle and the use of the pipeline, making sure it could be run as "full" as possible.
-The MIPS system was followed by the MIPS-X and in 1984 Hennessy and his colleagues formed MIPS Computer Systems to produce the design commercially.
+The MIPS system was followed by the MIPS-X, and in 1984 Hennessy and his colleagues formed MIPS Computer Systems to produce the design commercially.
 The venture resulted in a new architecture that was also called MIPS and the R2000 microprocessor in 1985.

-The overall philosophy of the RISC concept was widely understood by the second half of the 1980s, and led the designers of the MIPS-X to put it this way in 1987:
+The overall philosophy of the RISC concept was widely understood by the second half of the 1980s and led the designers of the MIPS-X to put it this way in 1987: